DAYS AND HOURS OF OPERATION

 How much time should I expect to spend at Boone Hall?

-About three hours.
+Three to four hours.
 However, you are welcome to spend as much or as little time at Boone Hall as you would like.

 What happens if it rains?

 Boone Hall is open rain or shine, but please keep in mind that most of your visit is outside, so dress appropriately.
 Also, we are unable to safely run the guided wagon tour if roads are effected by weather.

 If weather affects my visit, can I come back?

 If there is unexpected inclement weather on the day of your visit, you can obtain a “second day pass” before you leave the property.
 This is usually good for one week, and is given out on a case-by-case basis,